whad-team/whad-client/doc/source/device/compat.rst

 .. attention::

-    This section will be completed pretty soon, firmware is available in our `WHAD dedicated repository <https://github.com/whad-team/stm32wlxx-firmware>`_
+    This section will be completed pretty soon, firmware is available in our `STM32WLXX dedicated repository <https://github.com/whad-team/stm32wlxx-firmware>`_

 .. _dev-esp32-wroom: